logo

 Past Research

 My doctoral thesis, 'Poetic Discourse in Viking Age England', examined verse produced in English in the tenth and eleventh centuries in Old English, Old Norse, and Latin.
 Work from this thesis has appeared in the Review of English Studies and as chapters in edited volumes.
+I have contributed to the Skaldic Poetry of the Scandinavian Middle Ages project, as editor of Markús Skeggjason's verse (in vol. 2, published in 2009) and of Þórðr Kolbeinsson's Eiríksdrápa (vol. 1, 2012).
+Work on Old English heroic verse has appeared in the Oxford Handbook of Medieval Literature in English (2010).

 • J. CARROLL, 2012.
 Changing names, changing functions?.
-In: R. JONES and S. SEMPLE, eds., A Sense of Place in Anglo-Saxon England Shaun Tyas.
+In: R. JONES and S. SEMPLE, eds., A Sense of Place in Anglo-Saxon England.
+Shaun Tyas.
 168-179

 • CARROLL, J., 2010.
 The Verse of Heroes.
 In: TREHARNE, E and WALKER, G., eds., The Oxford Handbook of Medieval Literature in English Oxford: Oxford University Press.
 133-159

 • CARROLL, J., 2010.
 Coins and the Chronicle: mint-signatures, history, and language.
-In: JORGENSON, A., ed., Reading The Anglo-Saxon Chronicle: Literature, History, Language Turnhout, Brepols.
-243-273 (In Press.)
+In: JORGENSEN, A., ed., Reading the Anglo-Saxon Chronicle: language, literature, history Brepols Publishers.
+243-273

 • CARROLL, J. and PARSONS, D.N., 2007.
 Anglo-Saxon Mint-Names Nottingham: English Place-Name Society.